Part 3: Retributivism and its Critics

 Schedler offers a further challenge to any retributivist theory.
 His claim is that retributivists provide a moral justification for punishment which will stand in judgment of systems of punishment (legal punishment) and will reject them.
 Since, we know for certain that our system of punishment will convict the innocent on occasion (no system is perfect), then retributivists must reject our system.
 As no system we know of is immune from this criticism, retributivism is incompatible with any system of legal punishment.

 One defense of retributivism is that mistakes happen and we recognize that.
-This defense will be m7insufficient as our system of legal punishment, and its burden of proof are prone to human errors.
+This defense will be insufficient as our system of legal punishment, and its burden of proof are prone to human errors.
 So long as we know our current system is flawed and we have alternatives to improve protections against the convicting of the innocent, but refuse to implement those protections (due to expense or hassle or fear of letting more guilty go free), then we are knowingly and intentionally endorsing a system that convicts more innocents than a possible alternative.
 One way of viewing this dilemma is to consider a move from "reasonable doubt" to "no doubt" as a standard of proof for conviction.
 Juries under the "reasonable doubt" standard will today find innocent men guilty because the evidence seemed convincing.
 In many trials, the "reasonable doubt" standard is met strictly through circumstantial evidence, which is hardly the surest way to protect the innocent.
 Under a system of no doubt, the burden of proof would be very high, more guilty would go free, but innocents would be protected.
 So long as we adopt the system that will convict more innocents, we cannot be true retributivists.